 - Validate critical business processes, not just systems: When red team reports show how attacks move through payments, trading, claims, or clinical workflows, boards and regulators can see whether business-critical services remain available and trusted under real attack conditions

 - Map findings to control frameworks and obligations: Outcomes should be linked to specific NIST CSF, ISO 27001, PCI-DSS, DORA, RBI, GDPR or similar controls.
-This lets oversight bodies check whether stated policies and regulatory requirements actually hold up when tested by realistic adversary simulations
+This lets oversight bodies check whether stated policies and regulatory requirements actually hold up when tested by realistic adversary simulations.

 - Cross-check management assurance with red team evidence: If controls reported as “effective” in RCSA or internal audits are repeatedly bypassed in red team scenarios, that gap signals governance and assurance weaknesses, not just technical issues.
 Outcomes become a reality check on self-attestation and can be continuously validated with support from soc as a service providers.